ideaplexus/wprtc-real-time-video-for-wp/readme.txt

 WebRTC or WEb Real Time Communication is an open project that enables browsers with RTC capabilities to connect with video, audio, and even screen sharing.

-Install the plugin and use the simple shortcode [wpRTC room_name="room"] to create multiple rooms for users to interact with each other using video.
+Install the plugin and use the simple shortcode [wpRTC room_name="room"] to create multiple video chat rooms for users to interact with each other.

 [Documentation](http://roysivan.com/wp-webrtc) available, please check it for shortcode use, and wtcPRO version tips.